 English Literature is regarded as a 'facilitating subject' by universities.
 This means that it is a discipline which opens up a wide range of courses to you for study at undergraduate level.
 Regardless of which academic path you choose to follow, A-level English Literature will be seen as a 'gold-standard', worthwhile, stepping stone.
-In recent years we have helped future medics, engineers and accountants

-(as well as journalists, publishers and teachers) challenge themselves to achieve top grade results in our subject at the same time as they expanded their understanding of their other academic specialisms.
+In recent years we have helped future medics, engineers and accountants (as well as journalists, publishers and teachers) challenge themselves to achieve top grade results in our subject at the same time as they expanded their understanding of their other academic specialisms.

 A-level English Literature is a two-year linear qualification.
 It comprises three components, two of which will be examined at the end of Year 13: two 150 minute examinations (worth 40% of the overall qualification each) and a 3,000 word non-examined assessment folder (worth 20% of the overall qualification).
-Texts which are being studied by the current cohorts include 'Hamlet', 'The Great Gatsby' and 'Paradise Lost'.
+Texts which are being studied by the current cohorts include 'Hamlet', 'The Great Gatsby', 'Paradise Lost', and poetry anthologies by Alice Oswald and Simon Armitage.